parinfer/parinfer.js/README.md

 state.
 The view is simply a pure function which inserts the closing delimiters where appropriate.
 We still need to keep the input clean though:

-- __when typing a closing delimiter:__ prevent typing one that is unmatched, while allowing one that is matched.
+- __when typing a closing delimiter:__
+  - prevent typing one that is unmatched
+  - prevent typing one if it is the first token on a line (disregarding whitespace)
+  - otherwise, allow it if it is matched
 - __when the cursor leaves a line:__ erase closing delimiters at the end of the line

 The aformentioned points allow us to type inline expression seen below: